TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 ##### Beast Mode

 Did you notice how the layout and text changes _ever so slightly_ when the browser window gets smaller?
 It's as if the layout is _responding_ to the size of the window...
 How can you make the page responsive like it is in the demo?
 If you're still eager for more, start your research on **Responsive Web Design** concepts and start documenting the point(s) at which the layout appears to change and what changes.
+Do this in an extended comment in your `styles.css` file.

 #### Responsive Multicolumn Form